 Here is the glorious pin that inspired our investigation How to Bleach Pine Cones

-24 hrs after we started our investigation, I tipped one lot of the pine cones out of the bleach, and left them on newspaper outside in a covered area to start to dry.
-The second sample were left for a full five days before being drained in exactly the same way.
-The picture below show the 24hr pine cones in their bleach, just before I tipped them out.
+24 hrs after we started our investigation, I tipped one lot of the pine cones out of the bleach and left them on newspaper outside in a covered area to begin to dry.
+The second sample of bleaching pine cones was left for a full five days before being drained in precisely the same way.
+The picture below shows the 24hr pine cones in their bleach, just before I tipped them out.

 And here are the 2 groups of pine cones two weeks after the second batch also came out of the bleach.
 The group on the right is the batch that spent 5 days in the bleach (the long odd shaped cone is our marker).
 As you can see leaving the cones the extra time made no real difference to the final results.

-So it's true, you really can bleach pine cones at home easily and quickly!
-The traditional shaped pine cones were the ones that responded best to the bleach, and its appears that any colour loss that is going to happen, takes place in the first 24hrs.
-I will be honest and admit that I am delighted with the results we achieved, I was a little sceptical that this was going to work, but as you can see from the photos the pine cones look really rather pretty.
+So it’s true, bleaching pine cones at home is simple and quick!
+The traditionally shaped pine cones were the ones that responded best to the bleach, and it appears that any colour loss that is going to happen, takes place in the first 24hrs.
+I will be honest and admit that I am delighted with the results we achieved, I was a little sceptical that this was going to work, but as you can see from the photos, the pine cones look really rather pretty.

-Now that we have all these beautiful, bleached cones, we wanted to start making things with them straight away!
 So here is our first project using home-bleached pine cones.
-We simply painted a terracotta pot with cream acrylic paint, stuck a lace ribbon around the rim, and planted it with a candle, pretty little succulents, moss and our beautiful cream pine cones.
+We painted a terracotta pot with cream acrylic paint, stuck a lace ribbon around the rim, and planted it with a candle, pretty little succulents, moss and our beautiful cream pine cones.
 I think this would be perfect for a winter table centre-piece!

 If you have enjoyed this Pin-tested Post, why not check out our Pin-Tested!
 Homemade Vanilla Extract and our Pin-Tested!
 Homemade Firelighters Posts.
 We have a couple more pins ear-marked to be tested over the coming months, but if you have any ideas you’d like to put forward we would love to hear them – the kids and I love a challenge!